 Rep. Austin Davis' Biography

 At an early age, Rep. Austin Davis made the decision to dedicate his life and career to public service.
-In high school, he founded and served as chairman of McKeesport Mayor James Brewster's Youth Advisory Council.
-By the time he graduated high school in 2008, Davis decided to attend the University of Pittsburgh, with his sight set on pursing a degree in political science.
+By the time he graduated high school in 2008, he decided to attend the University of Pittsburgh, with his sight set on pursing a degree in political science.

-In this capacity, Davis spearheaded the county executive's vision/transition teams in the early days of the administration.
-He also represented the county executive in a number of ways, including serving as Fitzgerald’s representative on the Jail Oversight Board, the Kane Foundation, the Minority, Women, and Disadvantage Business Enterprise Advisory Board, and the Shuman Detention Center Advisory Board.
+In this capacity, Rep. Davis spearheaded the county executive's vision/transition teams in the early days of the administration.
+He also represented the county executive in several capacities, including serving as Fitzgerald’s representative on the Jail Oversight Board, the Kane Foundation, the Minority, Women, and Disadvantage Business Enterprise Advisory Board, and the Shuman Detention Center Advisory Board.

 Rep. Davis was appointed to the Port Authority of Allegheny County board of directors by House Minority Leader Frank Dermody.
-He is actively involved and currently serving as the vice chairman of the Allegheny County Democratic Committee, as well as on the board of directors for the YMCA of Greater Pittsburgh, The Consortium for Public Education, Communities in Schools of Pittsburgh, and Auberle.
+He is actively involved and currently serving as the vice chairman of the Allegheny County Democratic Committee, as well as on the board of directors for the YMCA of Greater Pittsburgh, Communities in Schools of Pittsburgh, and Auberle.

-To date, he has received numerous awards and recognitions for his work in government and within the community, including Pittsburgh Magazine’s 40 under 40 award, the Josh Gibson Foundation Civil Service award, the McKeesport NAACP Character Leadership award, and the Alpha Kappa Alpha Sorority Gentleman of Excellence in Government Award, University of Pittsburgh at Greensburg’s 2019 Alumnus of Distinction, and the H. John Heinz III Award for Community Service.
+To date, he has received numerous awards and recognitions for his work in government and within the community, including Pittsburgh Magazine’s 40 under 40 award, the Josh Gibson Foundation Civil Service award, the McKeesport NAACP Character Leadership award, Alpha Kappa Alpha Sorority Gentleman of Excellence in Government Award, University of Pittsburgh at Greensburg’s 2019 Alumnus of Distinction, and the H. John Heinz III Award for Community Service.

-Davis currently resides in McKeesport with his wife, Blayre Davis.
+Rep. Davis currently resides in McKeesport with his wife, Blayre Holmes Davis.